Gopalaswami Parthasarathy (diplomat): Diplomatic career

-Following a successful career as a journalist, G. Parthasarathy was pitchforked into the world of politics by Jawaharlal Nehru in 1954.
+Following a successful career as a journalist, G. Parthasarathi was pitchforked into the world of politics by Jawaharlal Nehru in 1954.
 Nehru recognized his talents in diplomacy and requested his help in Indo-China.
 G.P resigned from his post in the PTI and relocated to Indo-China for 3 years.
 He was the government's man for resolving sticky issues and played a significant role in India's foreign relations.

 He served as the Chief Commissioner of the International Control Commission set up to monitor the Geneva Accords, first in Cambodia and then in Vietnam.

 He was a distinguished diplomat whose career spanned six decades involving challenging political assignments especially in war-stricken Cambodia and Vietnam.
 His next posting was Indian Ambassador in Indonesia in January 1957 following which he was posted to Peking in 1958 as Indian Ambassador to China and Mongolia for a period of 3 years.
 He was appointed High Commissioner to Pakistan in 1962.

 In September 1965, G.P was appointed Permanent Ambassador of India to the United Nations until 1969.
 During his assignment in New York, he served as chairman of the United Nations Committee on Contributions in 1966, a ten-member Committee which advised the General Assembly on apportionment of the U.N. expenditure among members and their scale of assessments.
 He served as India's Permanent Delegate to the United Nations Security Council in 1967 and 1968.
 He was President of the Security Council in 1967 and chairman of the Security Council Sanctions Committee on Rhodesia from September to December 1968.
 Even after his return to India in 1969, he continued to be involved with the United Nations serving first as trustee of the United Nations Institute for Training and Research (UNITAR) from 1970 to 1979, and then as an elected member of the executive board of UNESCO for four years from 1972 to 1976.
 As chairman of the Indo-US Sub-Commission on Education, Culture and Science, and the Indo-Soviet Joint Commission on Social Sciences, he contributed substantially to programs in education, science, culture, media, and communication.
 He also served as a member of the Scientific Council of the Stockholm International Peace Research Institute (SIPRI).